information

 Policy:

 3. The Wellness Program strives to increase readiness and resiliency, enhance morale, increase productivity, reduce sick leave use, and increase job and life satisfaction.
-The Bureau is committed to providing wellness-related training, resources, and opportunities for members, and paid Wellness Time in accordance with this directive.
+The Bureau is committed to providing wellness-related training, resources, and opportunities for members, and paid Wellness Time, all of which are mutually beneficial to members and the Bureau.

 Procedure: